Bombardier's all-new CSeries makes inaugural flight

 Critics say the Canadian design for the medium-haul jet made of light-weight composite materials ignores a trend toward larger aircraft seating 150 people or more as air traffic expands and carriers offer more seats.

-Bombardier says its plane will have a 15 percent cash operating cost advantage, 20 percent fuel burn advantage and will be significantly quieter that competing single-aisle jets.
+Bombardier says its plane will have a 15 percent cash operating cost advantage, 20 percent fuel burn advantage and will be significantly quieter than competing single-aisle jets.

 Those proposed improvements prompted Airbus and Boeing to launch in recent years new versions of their older single-aisle models, with similar new, fuel-efficient engines.

-In contrast, CSeries sales have stalled at 177 firm orders, far short of Bombardier’s goal of 300 by the time the plane enters service next year.
+In contrast, CSeries sales are at 177 firm orders, far short of Bombardier’s goal of 300 by the time the plane enters service next year.

 Brazil’s Embraer SA (EMBR3.SA), the world’s No. 3 planemaker, leads in sales of smaller, regional jets.